“I’m here today because individuals in my life chose not to repeat the harm, and instead found ways to did things differently.”

 My work is shaped by lived experience, including surviving intrafamilial sexual exploitation throughout childhood and navigating systems that are often intended to provide protection and care.
 In these settings, I witnessed firsthand how survivors can encounter disbelief, misrepresentation, coercion, and systemic responses that contribute to further harm.

-These experiences highlighted the ways in which developmental trauma is often misunderstood, particularly when it chronic, complex, and perpetrated by relationships that are meant to provide safety.
-They also revealed how existing systems and models of care frequently fail to meet the needs of those most acutely impacted.
+These experiences highlighted the ways in which developmental trauma is often misunderstood, particularly when the trauma has been chronic, complex, and perpetrated by relationships meant to provide safety.
+Additionally these experiences revealed how existing systems and models of care frequently fail to meet the needs of these survivors.

-Alongside this lived experience, my academic and professional training in neuroscience, public health, and psychology has provided a framework for understanding the impact of child maltreatment and developmental trauma.
-Through this lens, it became clear that many approaches to trauma do not fully reflect the reality of how trauma disrupted development, identity, and functioning.
+Alongside my lived experience, I have academic and professional training in neuroscience, public health, and psychology which has provided a framework for understanding the impact of child maltreatment and developmental trauma.
+Through this lens, it became clear that many approaches to treatment and healing of trauma do not fully reflect the reality of how trauma disrupted an individuals development, identity, and functioning.

-Second Assault was developed at the intersection of these perspectives, lived experience, clinical insight, and research with a goal of improving how trauma is understood and address across a variety of systems.
+Second Assault was created with this in mind, and sits at the intersection of these perspectives - lived experience, clinical insight, and research with a goal of improving how trauma is understood and addressed across a variety of systems.

 My work focuses on advancing trauma-informed approaches that move beyond narrow definitions of trauma, center survivor voices, and promote ethical, informed, and effective responses to care